Interspecies family: History and use

 In 1881, Scientific American published a correspondence noting a female dog apparently mothered one puppy, but appeared to adopt a kitten born nearby and supposedly proceeded to suckling both her puppy and the kitten.
 The kitten was reported to accept the dog as a foster mother.

 Anthropomorphism

 Some of the earliest instances of the interspecies family involve the use of anthropomorphism, such as in the children's book Stuart Little in which a mouse is a member of a human family.
-This is a fairly common idea which led to some of the first uses of "interspecies family" in media targeted towards children.
+This is a fairly common idea that led to some of the first uses of "interspecies family" in media targeted towards children.

 Non-human animal relationships

 There is also a popular trend in books and internet sites that involves capturing photographs and stories of interspecies non-human animal families.
 These heartwarming cases promote the idea that animals can look past such differences.
 However, in these cases they are more often referred to as "interspecies adoptions", "interspecies pairings", and "interspecies friendships".